cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 ## Threat model

-The Privacy Pass Rate Limit Tokens specification assumes that Attester, Issuer, and Origin are run by distinct parties and that there is no collusion between them.
-It is important to point out that the threat model for this extension deviates from that assumption in that it is assumed that Attester and a subset of Aggregators, and Issuer and a subset of Aggregators might be run by the same entity.
+{{!PPARCH, Section 4}} defines different deployment models in which Attester, Issuer, and Origin can be run by the same or by different parties.
+The threat model for this extensions assume that at least Attester and Issuer are run by different parties to avoid de-anonymization attacks in which unique Issuer Token Keys could be used to sign tokens for a targeted client.
+However, this threat model assumes that the Attester and a subset of Aggregators, and Issuer and a subset of Aggregators might be run by the same entity.

 No single party should be able to associate the identity of a client with a specific upload report nor learn which measurement task a given